 Wingspan: 39.4-43.3 in

 This falcon is mostly a migratory bird that only passes through the state, but there are some pockets of spotty breeding populations of Peregrine Falcons in Idaho.
-Even thought the Peregrine was pushed to the edge of extinction in North America at one point, they have made a comeback in recent decades and are among the most widespread birds in the world.
+Even though the Peregrine was pushed to the edge of extinction in North America at one point, they have made a comeback in recent decades and are among the most widespread birds in the world.
 They are found on all continents on earth except for Antarctica.

 Peregrine Falcons are amazing aerial acrobats and fierce hunters.
 They can reach speeds of over 200 mph when diving for prey, making them the fastest animals on the planet.
 They feed almost exclusively on other birds and have been documented eating over 450 different species in North America and 2,000 worldwide.

 5. Prairie Falcon